mfedirko/michael-website-portfolio/README.md

 This is a full-stack developer portfolio and the source code for https://michaelfedirko.com.

 ## Main Features
-- About, Skills and Interests on single page with scroll navigation
+- Single page with scroll navigation.
+Responsive website built using Bootstrap
+- Contact Me form with validation and reCaptcha
+- Learning section contains a list of lessons learned editable by admin in .md syntax
 - Links to Resume, GitHub and LinkedIn
-- Contact Me form with validation and reCaptcha
-- Learning section contains a list of lessons learned
 - Admin functionality
   - GitHub secured sign-in
   - View history of Contact Me requests
   - Create, update and delete items in Learning section using .md syntax
-- Responsive website built using Bootstrap

 ## Technologies Used
 - Java 17